7 Google Trends Alternatives & Competitors (2022)

-For example, “gacha game,” (in the screenshot above) is a product category that became highly popular in late 2018, but most people didn’t know how popular it was becoming at that time.
-Knowing about these types of gaming platforms and their growing popularity back then would have had business value, so this trend made it through our filter.
-On the other hand, every time a new iPhone launches, it will be trending all over the web, but it’s not useful for us to report because everyone knows about it – same with passing pop culture fads like the latest TV show or big sporting event – so we filter those out.
+For example, “Niacinamide moisturizer,” (in the screenshot above) is a product category that became highly popular in late 2021, but most people didn’t know how popular it was becoming at that time.
+Knowing about these types of product categories and their growing popularity back then would have had business value, so this trend made it through our filter.
+On the other hand, every time a new iPhone launches, it will be trending all over the web.
+But it’s not useful for us to report because everyone knows about it – same with passing pop culture fads like the latest TV show or big sporting event – so we filter those out.

 As you scroll through the database and find trends you’re interested in, you can:

 - Star them and add them to projects in the Exploding Topics dashboard.